-$^{^{8}}$ Arts et al. (2021) show that patents with high novelty according to this text-based measure are more likely to be linked to a major award, and less likely to be later rejected by both the European and the Japanese patent offices.
+$^{10}$ Arts et al. (2021) show that patents with high novelty according to this text-based measure are more likely to be linked to a major award, and less likely to be later rejected by both the European and the Japanese patent offices.

-In estimating Equation (4), we restrict the sample to patents filed between 2011 and 2015, for which the time horizon to measure forward citations is sufficiently long.
+2015, for which the time horizon to measure forward citations is sufficiently long.
 We only consider citations by patents granted before 2020 (the treatment year in the main analysis).
 All variables are summarized in Table A2.

-The regression results are reported in Table A3, and the estimated coefficients are plotted in Figure A2.
-Panels A, B, and C of Figure A2 correspond to the estimated coefficients of the decile of a patent's novelty score when predicting the probability of being a hit patent, the span of diffusion across fields, and the span of diffusion across locations, respectively.
+The regression results are reported in Table A3, and the estimated coefficients are plotted in Figure 2.
+Panels A, B, and C of Figure 2 correspond to the estimated coefficients of the decile of a patent's novelty score when predicting the probability of being a hit patent, the span of diffusion across fields, and the span of diffusion across locations, respectively.